Most popular

 The higher cancer burden in poor and medically underserved individuals may also reflect different rates of behavioral risk factors for cancer, such as higher rates of tobacco smoking, physical inactivity, obesity, and excessive alcohol intake, and lower rates of breastfeeding.

-READ ALSO: What is the house in a graveyard called?
+READ ALSO: What is a friend class in C++?

 How many people die from cancer each year?